Brian Fallon (photo courtesy of the artist, PR)

 Even a casual listener of FUV likely knows of Darren DeVivo's passions: The Beatles.
+Paul McCartney.
 The Mets.
+The Jets.
 The Bronx.
-But speak to him one-on-one, and you'll find out just how passionate he is about his job.
+Speak to him one-on-one, and you'll find out just how passionate he is about his job.

-A local boy raised on good ol' rock n' roll, DeVivo has grown up along with WFUV.
-He discovered the station while in high school and began working there as a college freshman in 1983.
-In fact, DeVivo chose to attend Fordham in the first place because of its "great radio station," which fascinated the young music buff.
+A Bronx native raised on rock n' roll, DeVivo has grown along with WFUV.
+He discovered the station while in high school and began working here as a college freshman in 1983.
+In fact, one of the primary reasons DeVivo chose to attend Fordham University in the first place was because of its "great radio station," which fascinated the young music buff.

-It's the station's wide-open approach to music that has kept DeVivo enthralled with his work over the years.
+It's the station's wide open approach to music that has kept DeVivo enthralled with his work over the years.
 "We're cutting edge," he says.
-"There's a ton of music -- hundreds of artists -- that are as good, if not better, than what's commercially successful, commercially accepted.
-They find a home here.
-Plus, we're still playing the artists who have lost their home: the Dylans, the Van Morrisons... the new and the old, side by side."
+"There's a ton of music and hundreds of artists that are significant, most of which isn't heard on commercial broadcasts.
+Many new artists, songs and albums find a home here.
+In addition, we're still playing many of the artists who have lost their home on commercial radio.
+It's the new and the old, side by side."

-Darren now lives in Westchester County with his wife Sherri and their kids, Emily and Dylan.
-Sometimes he can't believe he's gotten to work alongside veteran DJs like Dennis Elsas, Vin Scelsa and Pete Fornatale, to whom he listened as a kid.
+Darren now lives in Westchester County with his wife, their two kids and Alice the dog.
+Sometimes he can't believe he's been able to work alongside New York radio icons like Dennis Elsas, Pete Fornatale, Vin Scelsa and Meg Griffin, all of whom he listened to as a kid.